Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 * The following APIs were leverages for additional features:
     * PrintfulCountry API
     * MailChimp API
-* Today, the application has new management and a new team working on the application.

 ### Lead Technical Instructor
 #### Per Scholas: Full Stack Java Engineering Course